 Forms should be signed by the appropriate college/university official and submitted to the University Women of Sedona through the institution’s Financial Aid Office.

-The University Women of Sedona Scholarship Committee will review all applications and notify each scholarship recipient and her college at the end of May 2024 of her acceptance.
+The University Women of Sedona Scholarship Committee will review all applications and notify each scholarship recipient and her of the award by May 2025.

 For questions or additional information, please contact: